 - Gels – shaving gel, gel lip balm

 - Creams – face and hand creams, skincare, shaving cream, suncream, moisturizer and toothpaste

 - Powders (even some of these can be considered a liquid)

-There are a few exceptions that allow you to take more than 3.4 ounces of liquids through the security checkpoint which include:
+There are a few exceptions to the TSA’s liquids rule that allow you to take more than 3.4 oz of liquids through the security checkpoint which include: